Troubleshooting Toyota Check Engine Light

-In this guide, you will learn about common problems that trigger Toyota check engine light to come on.
-In addition, you will find step by step instructions on how to read and clear Toyota check engine light using an OBD2 scanner.
+In this guide, you will learn about common problems that trigger Toyota check engine light and how to diagnose Toyota check engine light yourself using an OBD2 scanner.

 Engine runs rough